lowcodeunit/public-web-docs/docs/tutorials/deploying-docusaurus-on-low-code-unit.md

 hide_table_of_contents: true
 ---

-## Connecting Sparkfun ESP32 Board and CCS811/BME280 Environmental Sensor with Low Code Unit
+## Connecting Sparkfun ESP32 Board and CCS811/BME280 Environmental Sensor with LowCodeUnit

-In this tutorial, we will be taking a generic ESP32 board, connecting a simple environment sensor, and send messages with Low Code Unit.
+In this tutorial, we will be taking a generic ESP32 board, connecting a simple environment sensor, and send messages with LowCodeUnit.
 For simplicity sake, I have chosen to use Sparkfun's "Qwiic" connect ecosystem, which is a plug-and-play method of connecting boards and sensors.